aptech/docs/docs/plotsetygrid.rst

-plotSetGrid
+plotSetYGrid
 ==============================================

 Purpose
 ----------------
-Controls the settings for the background grid of a plot.
+Controls the settings for the background grid of a plot on the Y-Axis.

 Format
 ----------------
-.. function:: plotSetGrid(&myPlot, tickStyle[, color])
+.. function:: plotSetYGrid(&myPlot, tickStyle[, color])
-              plotSetGrid(&myPlot, onOff)
+              plotSetYGrid(&myPlot, onOff)

     :param &myPlot: A :class:`plotControl` structure pointer.
     :type &myPlot: struct pointer